It’s a good question… Can you put garden tables and chairs on gravel?

 We talk a lot on this blog about stone chips on the feet of chairs and tables.
 Why you should prevent them, how to prevent them, etc.

-A few months back we also looked at how to safely put garden furniture on your lawn in our article How to stop garden chairs sinking into grass.
+A few months back we also looked at how to safely put garden furniture on your lawn in our can garden furniture go on grass article.

 The advantages of gravel

-However, whilst it is relatively low cost and quick/easy to lay, it also does a great job of preventing weeds, soil erosion and is excellent for improving drainage.
+However, whilst it is relatively low cost and quick/easy to lay, it also does a great job of preventing weeds and soil erosion and is excellent for improving drainage.

-Personally, I see gravel more of a temporary patio solution or a material used ‘off patio’ to create interest.
-And by that I mean using it to create a feature area around the garden or to define borders, etc.
+Personally, I see gravel as more of a temporary patio solution or a material used ‘off patio’ to create interest.
+And by that, I mean using it to create a feature area around the garden or to define borders, etc.